 OPTIONAL: Headphones/Earphones Helps you to get you through the long process C;

 Here are some extra tips.
 Have something to help with rounding curves to give it its clean smooth bodywork.
 By having the same coloured texta you can hide the white edges of the templates making it look more realistic.
+Cut out only a few pieces at a time.
 Do full closed parts last for e.g the back wall of the tire which connects to the wheel arches.
 Superglue will be helpful in some circumstances also.
 Start with the front of your car and build all the way to the back.
-Then the underbody and finally other seperate parts such as the spoiler, wheels, side mirror e.t.c e.t.c
+Then the underbody and finally other separate parts such as the spoiler, wheels, side mirror e.t.c e.t.c

 Now that you know what to do, Go ahead!
 Try it out and once the model is done, apply a few layers of clear coat to give it that shiny finish!
 Go display on your bedroom wall or the living room next to your TV.
 The options are endless!
 Thanks for reading this Tutorial all the way to the end!
 Follow my Instagram @Hacaosuka_Designs and my Facebook page Hacaosuka Designs.
 Send me some images of your own creation you have created even!
-I want to see how far this community can get!
-Apart from that vote for me for this years Paper Competiton on here!
+I want to see how far I have inspired people to try out this hobby through this Instructable!
+Apart from that vote for me for this years Paper Competition on here!
 The devices and equipment will really help with the process of my work!